 The uncertainty in the integrated luminosity is 10%.
 As with previous measurements [7], this uncertainty is mainly driven by the fraction of the total Au+Au cross section accessible with the trigger used to collect this data.
 The selection of the number of neutrons produced in mutual electromagnetic dissociation depends on the response of the ZDC calorimeters.
-We allocate a 5% uncertainty to this neutron counting due to small non-linearities in the calorimeters and overlaps between one and many neutron distributions.
+We allocate a 5% uncertainty to this neutron counting due to small nonlinearities in the calorimeters and overlaps between one and many neutron distributions.
 We assign a 7% uncertainty due to modeling of the TOF system in the simulation, based on studies of the TOF response in more central collisions.
-The track reconstruction efficiency for the STAR TPC has a 3% per track uncertainty [19] (6% for two tracks) while the efficiency of the vertex finder is known within a 5% uncertainty,
+The uncertainty in the track reconstruction efficiency for the STAR TPC is 3% per track,